CarliJoy/intersection_examples/specification.rst

 ``Never`` Evaluation
 --------------------
-An Intersection that contains either two classes that are a or are a subclass of two different `internal base classes <https://docs.python.org/3/library/stdtypes.html>`_ shall evaluate to ``Never``.
+An intersection that contains either two classes that are a or are a subclass of two different `internal base classes <https://docs.python.org/3/library/stdtypes.html>`_ shall evaluate to ``Never``.
 Examples for internal baseclasses are:

 - BaseException